 Jack Ryan

 In 1955, inventor Jack Ryan approached Mattel with an idea for a toy transistor radio.
-His knowledge of engineering and technology caused such a positive impression that the Handlers recruited him after Ryan negotiated to receive a percentage of every toy he invented.
-Although Barbie dolls were not Ryan’s idea, he came up with the technology, patented by Mattel in 1961, that allowed her to 'twist-’n-turn' and talk.
-He also designed the technology for over thirty-five Mattel toys,…
+His knowledge of engineering and technology left such a positive impression that the Handlers recruited him after Ryan negotiated for a percentage of every toy he invented.
+Although Barbie dolls were not Ryan’s idea, he developed the technology, patented by Mattel in 1961, that allowed her to 'twist-’n-turn' and talk.
+He also designed the technology for over thirty-five Mattel toys, including Chatty Cathy, Hot Wheels cars, the Thunderburp cap gun, and the Tommy Burst detective gun.

 _edited.png)